Next Steps Spring

 ZeeMee Group for Spring Admits

-Visit your applicant portal for a link to the private group specifically for spring admits.
+Visit your applicant portal for a link to the private group created specifically for spring admits.
 It’s a great way to meet other students before you even begin classes!

 Resources